-Baby Not Eating – Reasons and Feeding Tips
+Baby Not Eating Food – Reasons and Feeding Tips

 When your baby turns 6 months old, he/she will be ready to be introduced to solid foods.
 If your little one eats, you will be proud, but most babies do not accept the transition swiftly.
 Although babies enjoy the fact that they are doing something new, when they start eating solids, it’s a messy process and involves a lot of tantrums and confusion.
 Babies do explore new flavours, new textures, etc., but, sometimes, they will refuse food too!
 But, there’s nothing to worry as there are many reasons why your baby will not eat, and you do not need to rush him/her to the doctor just yet.
 In this article, we shall discuss some of the reasons why your baby is refusing his/her food and also provide tips to feed your baby.
 Read on to know more.